 Doula Services for pre-birth, during and after

-Prenatal services include support leading up to your birth, answering questions you have regarding pregnancy, writing out your birth plan, and preparing your home for your new baby to arrive.
-Robin also will guide you to the resources you need for childbirth education, hiring a lactation consultant, and enrolling in newborn care classes.
-The goal of our prenatals is the building your birth team so they can support you through your birth and into your postpartum recovery.
+Prenatal services include support leading up to your birth — answering your questions about pregnancy, writing your birth plan, and preparing your home for your new baby's arrival.
+Robin will also connect you with the resources you need for childbirth education, lactation consulting, and newborn care classes.
+The goal of our prenatal visits is to build your birth team so they can support you through your birth and into your postpartum recovery.

-Prenatal visits prior to your birth are conducting in person and on Zoom.
-We cover topics such as your birth intentions, comfort methods, breathe work exercises, what to expect during an induction, knowing the stages of labor, and putting together a postpartum support plan for you and your family.
+Prenatal visits are conducted in person and via Zoom.
+Together, we'll cover topics such as your birth intentions, comfort methods, breathing exercises, what to expect during an induction, the stages of labor, and putting together a postpartum support plan for you and your family.

-Clients also have the additional benefit of attending monthly Prenatal Support Circle at Mother Luna in Guilford as part of their doula package.
-This group meets one Sunday a month and its purpose is to facilitate a nurturing space designed to provide expecting parents with comprehensive education, emotional support, and practical guidance as they prepare for childbirth and parenthood.
+Clients also receive the added benefit of attending the monthly Prenatal Support Circle at Mother Luna in Guilford as part of their doula package.
+This group meets one Sunday a month and offers a nurturing space where expecting parents can find comprehensive education, emotional support, and practical guidance as they prepare for childbirth and parenthood.

 ASSISTANCE THROUGH PREGNANCY AND PREPARING FOR BIRTh and postpartum